input-output-hk/atala-prism/prism-backend/docs/protocol/operations-ordering-submission.md

 # The life cycle of an AtalaOperation

-The goal of this document is to both explain the current flow that an AtalaOperation, the issues we are discussing in the node implementation, and the proposed solutions so far
+The goal of this document is to explain the current flow that an AtalaOperation, the issues we are discussing in the node implementation, and the proposed solutions so far